kerimoyle/libcellml-tutorials/tutorials/combine2020/generateMembraneModel.rst

 Tutorial 4: Generating code from a model
 ========================================

+.. container:: shortlist

     By the time you've worked through this tutorial you will be able to:

     - Use the Generator class to create C or Python code representing a CellML model.

     This tutorial assumes you're already comfortable with:

     - Parsing an existing CellML file into a model instance;
     - Using the diagnostic :code:`Validator` class to check for syntactic issues;